 Chef Sin Leong casting a watchful eye over proceedings in his kitchen.
 Image courtesy of Urban Achiever (www.urbanachiever.com).

-The performatory ritual of ushering in wealth is only symbolical; more importantly, eating in ritual contexts can also reaffirm relationships with other people.
-The communal partaking of yu sheng is perhaps the closest thing the Chinese, known for their usually reserved natures, ever come to “dancing like no one is watching” as a family over food.
+The performative ritual of ushering in wealth is only symbolic; more importantly, eating in ritual contexts can also reaffirm relationships with others.
+The communal partaking of yu sheng is perhaps the closest thing that the Chinese, known for their usually reserved nature, ever come to “dancing like no one is watching” as a family over food.

-One of the chefs Yip was most eager to feature at Jumping Tables was Chef Sin Leong, one of the founding chefs of Red Star restaurant in Chin Swee Road and owner of the now defunct Sin Leong Restaurant, a local institution in Cantonese cuisine that first opened in 1971.
+One of the chefs Yip was most eager to feature at Jumping Tables was Chef Sin Leong, one of the founding chefs of the Red Star restaurant on Chin Swee Road and owner of the now-defunct Sin Leong Restaurant, a local institution of Cantonese cuisine that opened in 1971.
 When Sin, 86, agreed to participate in Jumping Tables, Yip and his guests could barely contain their excitement.

-Before the meal commenced, Chef Sin insisted that the guests visit the altar he keeps in his kitchen, where his mentor, the late Master Luo Cheng, smiles out of an ornate frame, amid offerings of orchid blooms and clouds of incense.
-Hailing from Shanghai, China, Master Luo groomed Singapore’s four most prominent Chinese chefs in the 1970s.
-His protégés, Sin Leong, Hooi Kok Wai, Tham Yui Kai and Lau Yoke Pui, were later crowned as Singapore’s “Four Heavenly Culinary Kings”.
+Before the meal commenced, Chef Sin insisted that the guests visit the altar in his kitchen, where his mentor, the late Master Luo Cheng, smiles from an ornate frame, amid offerings of orchid blooms and clouds of incense.
+Hailing from Shanghai, China, Master Luo had groomed Singapore’s four most prominent Chinese chefs in the 1970s.
+His protégés – Sin Leong, Hooi Kok Wai, Tham Yui Kai and Lau Yoke Pui – were later crowned as Singapore’s “Four Heavenly Culinary Kings”.

-Under the tutelage of Master Luo, the four young junior chefs toiled in the kitchen under his stern eye and exacting standards at the famed Cathay Restaurant (at the old Cathay Building).
+Under the tutelage of Master Luo, the four young junior chefs toiled in the kitchen under his stern eye and exacting standards at the famed Cathay Restaurant in the old Cathay Building.
 Opened in 1940, it initially served European fare, but underwent a revamp in 1951 under Master Luo to become the finest Chinese restaurant in Singapore, specialising in Cantonese cuisine.
-The Cathay Restaurant closed in December 1964 and reopened under a new management at the renovated Cathay Building in 2007.
+Cathay Restaurant closed in December 1964 and reopened under a new management in the renovated Cathay Building in 2007.

-Chef Hooi, the founder of the famed Dragon Phoenix restaurant - located today at Novotel Clarke Quay at River Valley Road – remembers Master Luo as being very strict, not only making them sharpen their culinary skills but also inculcating in them good work ethics. “[Master Luo] believed that besides skills, good chefs must be equipped with a high standard of social responsibility because they feed so many people.”
+Chef Hooi, the founder of the famed Dragon Phoenix restaurant – located today in Novotel Clarke Quay on River Valley Road – remembered Master Luo as being very strict, not only making them sharpen their culinary skills but also inculcating in them good work ethics. “[Master Luo] believed that besides skills, good chefs must be equipped with a high standard of social responsibility because they feed so many people,” Hooi shared.
 Once the four apprentices had attained a certain level of culinary proficiency, Master Luo told them to go forth to spread the art of Cantonese cuisine.

-The four took their teacher’s word seriously and each opened a restaurant: Sin opened Sin Leong Restaurant, Hoi started Dragon Phoenix, Tham opened Lai Wah restaurant (in Bendemeer Road) and Lau launched Red Star.
-The four decided it was important their restaurants did not cannibalise one another’s menus.
-Each would have their own signature dishes, “They were like brothers,” Chris Hooi, the son of Chef Hooi, who now helms Dragon Phoenix, says.
+The four took their teacher’s word seriously and each opened a restaurant: Sin opened Sin Leong Restaurant, Hoi started Dragon Phoenix, Tham established Lai Wah restaurant (on Bendemeer Road) and Lau launched Red Star.
+The four decided it was important that their restaurants did not cannibalise one another’s menus.
+Each would have their own signature dishes.
+“They were like brothers,” said Chris Hooi, the son of Chef Hooi, who now helms Dragon Phoenix.
 This bond was no doubt forged through their years of slaving over hot stoves together in the kitchen.

 Beyond this, the four decided they would meet every week to discuss fresh ideas for new recipes.
-These gastronomic brainstorming sessions resulted in iconic Singaporean dishes such as chilli crabs and deep-fried yam ring as well as the modern version of yu sheng.
+These gastronomic brainstorming sessions resulted in iconic Singaporean dishes such as the chilli crab and deep-fried yam ring as well as the modern version of yu sheng.

-Master Luo’s fervent wish to extend the popularity of Cantonese cuisine and his four apprentices’ desire to execute this wish was almost evangelical in intent.
-When examined through the lens of the early immigrants - who were motivated by pride and desire to revalidate their racial and cultural identities, as well as that of generations to come, despite being physically far removed from the motherland - Master Luo’s zeal for his native Cantonese cuisine is better understood.
+Master Luo’s fervent wish to extend the popularity of Cantonese cuisine and his four apprentices’ desire to execute this wish were almost evangelical in intent.
+Singapore’s early immigrants were motivated by pride and desire to revalidate their racial and cultural identities, as well as those of generations to come, despite being physically far removed from their motherland.
+When examined through the lens of the early immigrants, Master Luo’s zeal for his native Cantonese cuisine can be better understood.
 For Luo and his protégés, it was likely that the preparation, cooking and serving of Cantonese cuisine became the nexus of their diasporic Chinese identity.